matty99/matty99.github.io/_posts/2015-09-12-website-optimization.md

 title:  "Website Optimization"
 description: A flashback to a website I build over a year ago.
 I go over the code explaining where I went wrong and offering improvements.
 The focus of the series is page speed optimizations.
 tags:
-- Web Development
+- Web development
-- Frontend
+- Front end development
 - Self-improvement
-- Javascript
-- CSS
 date: 2015-09-12
 ---
 ### Introduction